sait39/the-project-spring-backend/README.md

 ```
 This ended up being my preffered way to do it.

+When you made code changes, in the terminal stop the docker-compose using Ctrl-c
+and then rerun it by pressing the up arrow, to reuse the latest command and hit enter.

 In the future I will make it so the docker environment
 is going to build the app.